JorgeCastilloPrz/Dagger2Scopes/README.md

 ![Dagger2Scopes image](/art/dagger2scopes.png?raw=true)

-Dagger2Scopes is a sample Android app to implement usual Dagger 1 scoping logic with the brand new Dagger 2 Google lib.
+Dagger2Scopes is a sample Android app to implement usual Dagger 1 multiple scoping logic with the brand new Dagger 2 Google lib.
 In this sample you will be able to find the following features:

 * Multiple scopes with Dagger 2 (Components and subcomponents).